Since I’ll be quitting my job this year, I want to take full advantage of my retirement accounts while I still can.

 Leave Your Job

 If you’re like me and are preparing for your last year of full-time employment, it may be possible to eliminate all of your federal income taxes during your final year.
-If you calculate how many months it would take to max out your retirement accounts (remember to include your deductions and exemptions) and then only work that many months during your final year, you could avoid federal income tax altogether.
+If you calculate how many months it would take to max out your retirement accounts and then only work that many months during your final year, you could avoid federal income tax altogether.

 One caveat: You should talk to your HR department before front-loading any accounts that receive an employer match.
-Some employers only match a certain percentage if the employee also contributes the same amount so it’s possible front-loading would stop you from obtaining an employer match during the final months of the year.
+Some employers only match a certain percentage when the employee also contributes the same amount.
+So it’s possible front-loading would stop you from obtaining an employer match during the final months of the year (which would be bad).

 If you do need to contribute every month to receive the match, you could always front-load the bulk of your contributions but leave enough of your allowance to contribute the match percentage for the rest of the year (you’ll probably want to also leave a bit of room to account for any raises you may get during the year).